sterrrrrrr/sterrrrrrr.github.io/_pages/about.md

 ---

 Hello!
-I am currently a second-year Ph.D. student at The University of Texas at Austin and I am fortunate to be advised by Prof. Shuchi Chawla.
-Prior to that, I was an undergraduate in Yao Class, Tsinghua University.
-During the Spring and Summer of 2022, I made a research visit at The University of Michigan, where I held a wonderful experience to work with Prof. Thatchaphol Saranurak.
+I am currently a second-year Ph.D. student at The University of Texas at Austin and I am fortunate to be advised by [Prof. Shuchi Chawla](https://www.cs.utexas.edu/~shuchi/).
+Prior to that, I was an undergraduate in [Yao Class, Tsinghua University](https://iiis.tsinghua.edu.cn/en/yaoclass/).
+During the Spring and Summer of 2022, I made a research visit at The University of Michigan, where I held a wonderful experience to work with [Prof. Thatchaphol Saranurak](https://sites.google.com/site/thsaranurak/) and [Prof. Seth Pettie](https://web.eecs.umich.edu/~pettie/).

 My primary research interest lies at the intersection of computer science and economics.
 I hold a broad interest towards many aspects in the area, including mechanism design, online algorithms and voting theory.